adsabs/montysolr/src/js/modules/orcid/README.md

 ============

 This module has been developed by blocshop.cz, with support of AAS.
-The module itself has *been substantially remodelled* by ADS (to actually work well; here my rant should end...eh?)
+The module itself has *been substantially remodelled* by ADS (to actually work; here my rant should end...eh?)

 Documentation
 =============